chromium/chromium/docs/testing/web_tests.md

-For flags whose implementation is still in progress, flag-specific expectations and virtual test suites represent two alternative strategies for testing both the enabled code path and not-enabled code path.
+For flags whose implementation is still in progress, flag-specific expectations and virtual test suites represent two alternative strategies for testing both the enabled code path and non-enabled code path.
 They are preferred to only setting a [runtime enabled feature](../../third_party/blink/renderer/platform/RuntimeEnabledFeatures.md) to `status: "test"` if the feature has substantially different code path from production because the latter would cause loss of test coverage of the production